Fonta1n3/FullyNoded/Readme.md

 #Choose any username or password, make the password very strong
 rpcuser=yourUserName
-rpcpassword=aVeryStrongPasswordSuchAs128dnc849vn9n7gSS1v#$&B!12HHH*
+rpcpassword=aVeryStrongPasswordSuchAs128dnc849vn9n7gSS

-#if you only want to accept connections over tor the following settings are needed (recommended)
+#if you only want to accept connections over tor the following settings are needed
 bind=127.0.0.1
 proxy=127.0.0.1:9050
 listen=1